Young Black Lawyers’ Organizing Coalition to Monitor Against Voter Suppression in Final Days of Senate Runoff Elections

 “As Election Day approaches, we are monitoring the Georgia runoff elections to ensure that Black voters are able to freely and fully vote and that their votes are fully counted,” said Abdul Dosunmu, the founder and chief strategist of the Young Black Lawyers’ Organizing Coalition (YBLOC).
 “Unfortunately, we have already seen voter suppression attempts in the Georgia runoff elections, from Early Voting poll site closures to mass voter challenges.
 It is critical that we activate to combat these and other voter suppression tactics and safeguard Black voting rights.”

 As noted by the Atlanta Journal-Constitution, YBLOC recently called on Georgia Secretary of State Brad Raffensperger to immediately address gaps in Georgia runoff election information on state and county election webpages.
-YBLOC is also hosting a series of nonpartisan voter-protection education sessions with strategic partners and local media platforms to engage grassroots leaders to serve as voter protection ambassadors in the communities they serve.
+YBLOC hosted a series of nonpartisan voter-protection education sessions with strategic partners and local media platforms to engage grassroots leaders to serve as voter protection ambassadors in the communities they serve.

 YBLOC’s Black Ballots, Black Futures November general election initiative spanned across seven states.
 In Arkansas, the voter-protection campaign spearheaded voting-rights litigation to protect 132,000 absentee voters.
 In response to the litigation, the Arkansas State Board of Election Commissioners issued an order requiring that the counting of absentee ballots continue until all votes were counted.
 Prior to the order, thousands of absentee ballots were at risk of not being counted due to Arkansas’s arbitrary counting deadline.